renecotyfanboy/leagueProject/docs/loserQ/true_data.md

 </div>

-The model comparison displayed in the previous graph shows that the best model to describe the history we observe is a 1st order DTMC.
+The previous comparison shows that the best model to describe the history we observe is a 1st order DTMC, where the outcome of a game *weakly* depends on the previous game.
 In other words, to best predict the outcome of a game, you only need to know the outcome of the previous game.
-This is the most significant dependence we can find using this dataset.
+This is the most significant dependence we can find using the full dataset.
 Note that the second order and third order model are also compatible, but this is probably due to the fact that they can also reproduce the first order model, but with a bit of overfitting, which reduces the ELPD-LOO metric.
 This behavior is similar as what we observed in the validation of the model on the simulated data.
 So we will focus on the first order model.
 We can plot the associated